pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/esc-run-command.md

       fn::secret: "my-api-key-1234567"
 ```

-Then run the following command to echo the value of `API_KEY` which should be empty:
+Then run the following command to echo the value of `API_KEY`, which should be empty:

 ```bash
 # The output should not return anything